OBOAcademy/obook/docs/explanation/logical-axiomatization.md

 ### Respect the ontology style

 As a preamble (and to avoid over prescribing style), it is important for us to note that ontologies have specific styles to things like what relation to use, and should be respected.
 This is usually important for their use cases.
-For example the cell ontology has a [a guide to what relations to use](https://obophenotype.github.io/cell-ontology/relations_guide/).
+For example the cell ontology has a [guide to what relations to use](https://obophenotype.github.io/cell-ontology/relations_guide/).
 An example of an agreement in the community is that while anatomical locations of cells are recorded using 'part of', neurons should be recorded with 'has soma location'.
 This is to accommodate for the fact that many neurons have long reaching synapses that cover multiple anatomical location making them tricky to axiomatize using 'part of'.
 For example, `Betz cell`, a well known cell type which defines layer V of the primary motor cortex, synapses lower motor neurons or spinal interneuron (cell types that reside outside the brain).
 Having the axiom `'Betz cell' part_of 'cortical layer V'` is definitively wrong.
 In this case `has soma location` is used.
 Because of cases like these that are common in neurons, all neurons in CL should use `has soma location`.

 ### Avoid redundant axioms